adraismawur/python-template-maxi/README.md

 ### Why does black limit lines to 88 characters?

-PEP8 recommends 79, but black extends it to reduce average lines of code.
+PEP8 [recommends 79](https://peps.python.org/pep-0008/#maximum-line-length), but black extends it to reduce average lines of code.

-Additional context: 79 is a historical choice (small monitors could commonly support about 80 characters) as well as a practical one; Using a small character limit ensures that you can put multiple files next to eachother on common screen sizes, which really helps in comparing files.
+Additional context: 79 is a historical choice (small monitors could commonly support about 80 characters) as well as a practical one; Using a small character limit ensures that you can put multiple files next to each other on common screen sizes, which really helps in comparing files.